Jim Bridges/Roadside Attractions Publicity

 Matthew McConaughey earned early attention as a sensitive actor with his turn in the 1996 legal drama A Time to Kill — but since then he has mostly made a career with leading-man roles in romantic comedies like How to Lose a Guy In 10 Days, Failure to Launch and The Wedding Planner.

-He calls these "tomorrow roles," and he tells Fresh Air's Terry Gross that he appreciates them for what they are: parts he could land one day and walk on set to film the next day.
+He calls these "Saturday characters," and he tells Fresh Air's Terry Gross that he appreciates them for what they are: parts he could land one day and walk on set to film the next day.

 Plus, he understands that he has a capacity for the lightness such characters require.